apache/drill/_docs/connect-a-data-source/060-hbase-storage-plugin.md

   4. Click **Enable**.

-The hbase.zookeeper.property.clientPort shown here and in the default hbase storage plugin is 2181.
-In a MapR cluster, the port is 5181; however, in a MapR cluster, use the maprdb storage plugin format instead of the hbase storage plugin.

 After you configure a storage plugin instance for the HBase, you can issue Drill queries against it.

-In the Drill sandbox, use the `dfs` storage plugin and the [MapR-DB format]({{ site.baseurl }}/docs/mapr-db-format/) to query HBase files because the sandbox does not include HBase services.